 If for any reason the student is unable to complete the course requirements, it is the student's responsibility to initiate their own withdrawal by the 1st drop date for the semester.
 An administrative drop by the instructor in this course will, in most cases, result in the student receiving an "F" (not an "X").
-The last day to drop a class is April 25, 2019.
-However, always discuss this with your instructor before dropping.
+The last day to drop a class is April 23, 2020.
+Discuss this with your instructor before dropping.